deepakajaylinux/testpage/docs/source/lighttpdControl_dapper.rst

 Start
 --------

 Start option used to start the lighttpd server.
-Lighttpdcontrol is an interactive session that is run with the dapperstrano module option.
+Lighttpdcontrol is an interactive session that is run with the ptdeploy module option.
 Depending on how the server is run, the start command might be stored in a script, in the Linux registry.

 The server can be started using a simple command with an option to connect back to control server to obtain additional options.

 .. code-block:: bash

-               dapperstrano lighttpdcontrol start
+               ptdeploy lighttpdcontrol start

 after typing the command, it allows the user to start the lighttpd server functioning.